swiftlang/swift-evolution/proposals/XXXX-swift-archival-serialization.md

     }

     func encode(to encoder: Encoder) throws {
-        if let context = encoder.userInfo[.codingUserInfoKey] as?
+        if let context = encoder.userInfo[Person.codingUserInfoKey] as?
 Person.UserInfo {
             if context.shouldEncodePrivateFields {
                 // Do something special.
             }